 - Send your supporters in with talking points, literature, and other relevant materials.
 This ensures the conversation stays policy-focused and that a cohesive message is being delivered across all fronts.

 - Have a system in place to track your efforts.
-Whether it be a spreadsheet or your advocacy CRM, have your supporters report back on how their meetings went, what issues seemed significant to the legislator, and what didn't.
+An advocacy CRM is a great place to log notes and interactions.
+Supporters report back on how their meetings went, what issues seemed significant to the legislator, and what didn't.

 Digital Grassroots Advocacy

-There will always be a place for in-person advocacy, and it will continue to remain vital for government relations efforts.
+There will always be a place for in-person advocacy, which will remain vital for government relations efforts.
 However, the real power lies in creating compelling digital grassroots advocacy campaigns that reach more people, drive more action around an issue, and are measurable for the organizations running them.

 There are many ways a person can engage with their elected officials digitally, and with the use of advocacy software, the process is incredibly easy for them.
 Email advocacy, patch-through phone calls, social media, video messages — all of these methods are effective, measurable, and help drive political change.

-With tools like Muster, organizations can quickly and easily send out targeted campaigns to their supporters, embed action centers on their website, and make their campaigns shareable via social media.
+With user-friendly software like Muster, organizations can quickly and easily send out targeted campaigns to their advocates, embed action centers on their websites, and make their campaigns shareable via social media.
 With a few clicks, this allows their advocates to be matched with their elected officials, send a message to them, and help spread the word.
-Every action taken grows the cause and the organization's grassroots advocacy network a little stronger.
+Every action taken strengthens the cause and the organization's grassroots advocacy network.

 What makes using a digital advocacy platform for your grassroots campaigns even better is capturing all of this comprehensive data around your efforts.
 See the issues your supporters are most engaged in, what campaigns gathered the most new supporters, and how many messages your organization managed to send to elected officials.
 These are things only possible with a grassroots advocacy platform.

-Some Tips & Tricks For Improving Your Grassroots Advocacy
+Tips & Tricks For Improving Your Grassroots Advocacy Efforts

 Ensuring your supporters have a great experience with your website or microsite will help increase engagement rates and new supporter sign-ups.

-If you don't know, a microsite is typically a one to three-page website focusing solely on one particular issue.
+If you don't know, a microsite is typically a one to three page website focusing solely on a single issue.
 With a microsite, it's easy to map out your supporter's journey — making sure they become educated on the issue, take action, and then share.

 Regardless of whether or not you're currently running a campaign, having a solid email marketing strategy to leverage for your grassroots advocacy is crucial.
 It keeps people engaged and educated about issues, but you can also use your organization's events, education efforts, and more to feed into your advocacy.